forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Significance of Peace
 *Significance of Peace and Effects and Dangers of War*

 * Prevent losses and suffering.
-War is brutal and human rights are violated.
+Prevent [direct](#direct-effects-of-war) and [indirect](#indirect-effects-of-war) effects of war. // War is brutal and human rights are violated.
-* War can divide people.
-And it often does.
+* War can divide people and it usually does.
-* War has risks associated and can escalate.
+* War has many adverse effects and risks associated and can escalate.

+> ### Gorbachev on War
+> "...
+When I became General Secretary of the Soviet Communist Party, I traveled to towns and villages across the country to meet people, to introduce myself and to talk.
+And there was one thing everyone talked about.
+They said to me: 'Mikhail Sergeyevich, whatever problems we may have, whatever food shortages, don't worry, we'll have enough food.
+We'll grow it.
+We'll manage.
+Just make sure there's no war.'
+I was stunned.
+That's how the people were.
+That's how much they had suffered in the last war. ..." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.

 ##### UN on the International Day of Peace